60+ Creative Virtual Fundraising Ideas for Nonprofit Events to Bring Your Community Together Online While Raising Vital Funds

 Give awards or even prizes to the winners of the night, and encourage the supporters to donate so they can make the nominations for the next event.
 You could also add this as a section within a virtual gala, but give free entry to your nominees.

-Bingo isn't just for people over 60 — it's a fun activity for people of all ages.
+Bingo isn't just for people over 60 — it's a fun activity for people of all ages and makes for a really fun, interactive virtual fundraiser.
 Especially if you get creative by designing custom bingo cards to relate the game to your nonprofit, or make the activity more comedic and entertaining.
 You don't just have to use the classic numbers.

-Charge a fee for those who want to participate and offer a prize for the winner.
+Charge a fee for those who want to participate and offer a prize to the winner.
 Simple!

 - Toy drive